 This destruction is in addition to the ongoing devastation in Aleppo wrought by Bashar al-Assad’s continued use of barrel bombs as well as fighting between the government and rebels.
 Just a few blocks from Weiss’s home, the historic twelfth-century Umayyad Mosque, a UNESCO world heritage site, has lost its minaret from Syrian army tank fire.
 And not far from the mosque, the Souk al-Madina, the historic bazaar of Aleppo, has been largely burnt to the ground due to fighting between the two sides.

-But miraculously, Weiss’s palace still stands, its wall hangings and mother of pearl chests exactly as Weiss left them, according to Syrian activist Jaafar Karkour, who visited Weiss’s home in August 2014 when he was helping to deliver Swiss-funded food aid inside the city.
-Karkour reports that the neighborhoods around Weiss’s house have been reduced to rubble and are devoid of inhabitants.
+But miraculously, Weiss’s palace still stands, its wall hangings and mother of pearl chests exactly as Weiss left them, according to a Syrian activist who visited Weiss’s home in August 2014 when he was helping to deliver Swiss-funded food aid inside the city.
+The activist, who asked not to be named, reports that the neighborhoods around Weiss’s house have been reduced to rubble and are devoid of inhabitants.
 But because of the palace’s proximity to the front line between the government and rebels, it has escaped the shelling campaign.
-Today, according to Karkour, it is protected from looting by a group of Syrian rebels, who told the activist that the palace belonged to a well-known and respected French musician who had played with Aleppo’s musicians.
+Today, the activist notes, it is protected from looting by a group of Syrian rebels, who told the activist that the palace belonged to a well-known and respected French musician who had played with Aleppo’s musicians.

 In Paris this past winter, where he was dying from cancer at age 61, Weiss told a friend that he wasn’t sorry to go, given the loss of everything that was so dear to him.
 But while many of the living traditions that so inspired him are threatened with extinction, Weiss left behind something permanent and indelible.
 The dozens and dozens of compositions that he and Al Kindi recorded are invaluable evidence of the wealth of culture that has existed in the Arab world and Aleppo for centuries.